 At the time of writing (I’m probably gonna post this much later), I find myself home after more than 2 years in Latin America, ready to start my life completely from scratch.
 Completely.
 From.
 Scratch.
 I’ll have no job, no real idea of which direction to take my career, no house of my own to live in, no car, and now, no partner.

 HOWEVER, instead of looking at this as a terribly depressing position to be in, I’m seeing it more positively as an opportunity to restart my life with only myself to think about.
 When applying for jobs or finding a home (whether in the UK or abroad, I haven’t decided yet), I don’t have to take anyone else’s situation into account, only what I want.
 Nothing else has influence on the direction my life takes but me and my own happiness.

 With this, in the 3 weeks we’ve been apart, it makes me really happy to see how much both of us have grown.
 I now see an Andy that’s more enthusiastic about considering new countries in which to live over the next couple of years, and a man who’s not scared to be vulnerable in the face of a shit situation.
 Without the pressures of our relationship, I see him return to that fun-loving magnet of energy that had been hidden for a little while.

-We spent 5 days together in Miami last week on our layover to get back to the UK, and while the first day was EFFING horrendous in terms of mixed emotions and not really knowing how to act around each other, the next 4 days really solidified the fact that we will always be there for each other as the strongest of friends.
+We spent 5 days together in Miami last week on our layover to get back to the UK, and while the first day was EFFING horrendous in terms of mixed emotions and not really knowing how to act around each other, the next 4 days really solidified the fact that we will always be there for each other as friends.

 If you could relate to this post and would like to read it again at a later date, make sure you save it on Pinterest: